meyerjac/Party-time-code-review/README.md

 ## BDD Specs
  * Test the application creates a new Event with new event call.
  * test method for identifying wedding party vs other parties.
- * test method for people.
+ * test method for number of people price.
- * test method for price of food catered.
+ * test method for price of food catered from different companies.
- * test method for open bar vs byob.
+ * test method for open bar vs byob prices.
- * test location method.
+ * test location price method.
  * test total price method.

 ## Known Bugs

-_there are A TON OF bugs at this time; the end goal of this project is to demonstrate that I understand the basics of objects, syntax, encapsulation, testing, and most importantly BDD in java through week 1 at my coding school_
+_there are A couple bugs at this time; the end goal of this project is to demonstrate that I understand the basics of objects, syntax, encapsulation, testing, and most importantly BDD in java through week 1 at my coding school_

 ## Support and contact details